balavenkataraman123/balavenkataraman123/README.md

 ## Bala Venkataraman (also known as BariumLanthanum)

 ### About me
-- High school student - MGCI TOPS class of 2025
+- MGCI TOPS class of 2025
 - Likes all things CS related, mostly does AI/ML stuff, CV and image processing
 - Linux enjoyer
 - plans to contribute to open source software soon